sauldeleon/monorepo-starter/README.md

 ### `yarn start:webapp`

-Runs the Main web application in the development mode.<br>
+Runs the Main web application in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn build:webapp`

-Generates the build folder of the compiled files for Main web application <br>
-The build is minified and the filenames include the hashes.<br>
+Generates the build folder of the compiled files for Main web application The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 ### `yarn build:dep:webapp`